edanisko/edanisko.github.io/content/posts/2022-11-11-nextjs-supabase-prisma.md

 ```

-Prisma wants the sourceMap and outDir added to **tsconfig.json**.
+The package wants the sourceMap and outDir added to **tsconfig.json**.
 The rest we already have.

 ```tsx
 {